Raleigh man who attacked police served time for second-degree murder

 Stay on top of breaking news stories with the ABC11 News App

-When officers tried to detain Herring, he attempted to pull out a revolver, police said.
+When officers tried to detain Herring, he attempted to pull out a black revolver handgun, police said.

 A fight ensued, injuring Herring and three officers; all sustained minor injuries.